 Average rating: 5.0 (very good)

-Best time to visit: impressive at any time of year but at its very best during the Great Migration in July to October – the peak time is mid-July and August but you may have to share the experience with dozens of other vehicles
+Best time to visit: impressive at any time but at its best during the Great Migration in July to October.
+The peak time is mid-July and August but you may have to share the experience with dozens of other vehicles.